Oliver Martini

 Oliver Martini (born 12 December 1971, in Bologna) is an Italian racing driver.
 He has competed in such series as International Formula 3000, Euroseries 3000 and the EFDA Nations Cup.
 He won the Italian Formula Three Championship in 1997 for RC Motorsport.

-His older brother, Pierluigi, was also a racing driver who competed in Formula One between and and won the 1999 24 Hours of Le Mans.
+Martini's older brother, Pierluigi, was also a racing driver who competed in Formula One between and and won the 1999 24 Hours of Le Mans.
 Their uncle, Giancarlo, was also a racing driver.